noynaert/csc274handouts/Unit_01_ConnectingAndPasswords/Unit_01_020_Passwords.md

 * Phone
 * Device such as a [Yubi Key](https://www.yubico.com/) or [Google Titan](https://cloud.google.com/titan-security-key) device.

-Most password managers work with device.
+Most password managers work with devices.
 Make sure you have a device and a backup device.

 ## Alternatives